 The Overview section provides context on why contractor management is important, the different contractor types and how to handle accordingly.
-This will also assist in knowing which fields to check and complete for placement and onboarding through Eploy.
+Please review this, as it will provide context into why we have a contractor process.

 You can view, download and print any of these documents, which you may especially useful the first few times you follow the process.

 Contractor Management Overview

 Overview for managers: